Australia Post delivers nasty blow

-“We fought to save cheesemakers, now we’ll fight to save all small producers against this draconian ban which will have a devastating impact on the businesses run by mums and dads and their families around the country,” Penny says.
+“We fought to save cheesemakers.
+Now we’ll fight to save all small producers against this draconian ban.
+It will have a devastating impact on the businesses run by mums and dads and their families around the country.”

-Food producers in remote and regional areas are now scrambling to find new ways to get their perishable goods delivered to customers.
+In remote and regional areas, food producers are now scrambling to figure out how to deliver perishable goods to their customers.

 “Small businesses are the backbone of rural and regional areas,” Penny says.
-“This blanket ban is irresponsible and will have a devastating effect on producers and will cut off, for people outside metropolitan areas, a source of simple pleasures.
+“This blanket ban is irresponsible and will have a devastating effect on producers.
+It also will cut off, for people outside metropolitan areas, a source of simple pleasures.

 “It flies in the face of Australia Post’s public pledges to not touch the parcel service.”